Mikko-Finell/mad-ca/internal/sims/ecology/rules_specification.md

 ## 10. Implementation Notes

 * Use **double buffering** for both layers.
-* Store per-cell integers for lava life & burn TTL.
+* Store per-cell lava thickness (`h`), temperature (`T`), heading (`dir`), tip flags, overflow markers, and a float channel memory alongside the burn TTL field.
+* Cache the pseudo-elevation raster per eruption so tip scoring stays local and cheap.
 * Evaluate probabilities in random or shuffled order to reduce bias.
 * Keep region count small; rasterization is cheap when few regions exist.
 * For visuals, color by `ground` then overlay vegetation and burning glow.